gxlmyacc/react-vue-like/README.md

 import ReactVueLike from 'react-vue-like';
 import ChildComponent from './ChildComponent';

-class ParentComponent extends ReactVueLike {
+class ParentComponent extends ReactVueLike.Component {

   mounted() {
     this.$on('change-user', (user) => {